B2B AND B2C PRODUCT MANAGEMENT: WHAT’S THE DIFFERENCE?

 In B2B software, customers are not big fans of frequent changes in product functionality.
 The reason is that changes might cause some product malfunction.
 The introduction of new features may also require additional testing and staff training, which can take some time.

-To mitigate any risks related to product performance, product managers usually put together all major releases.
+To mitigate any risks related to product performance, a digital product manager usually puts together all major releases.
 They try to make product updates optional or based on settings while avoiding changing the entire product experience at once.

 For B2C customers, things are the opposite: small and frequent updates are welcomed.
 Users are happy to try new functionality and engage with the product on new levels.
 But it’s important to remember that when introducing new features, one should prevent any performance problems.
 If your product introduces some serious updates or UX changes, consider user onboarding or some hints so users can easily start enjoying the new features.